This article applies to the following Customer Insights roles: Developer

 In turn, the only data we get back are event types from either January or March:

 Incidentally, we didn’t have to add an additional filter clause to get back this data.
-(Now we tell you.)
+(Yes: now we tell you.)
 Instead, after entering January as the target filter value, we could have clicked in the exact same field and then added March:

 That gives us two values in the same field: